kennethaugusto/project-1-cs314/README.md

 When trying to insert values into the smaller tables (for example ethnicity code and ethnicity name), we selected distinct values from the applicant ethnicities and after selected distinct values from the coapplicant ethnicities.
 However, because the ethnicity code was a primary key, we had trouble trying to insert duplicate ethnicities.
 We used the 'ON CONFLICT DO NOTHING' that we found in the postgresql documentation (https://www.postgresql.org/docs/current/sql-insert.html).
 We couldn't figure out how to link the preliminary table to the race column so we temporarily added an id column to preliminary: https://www.postgresql.org/docs/current/sql-altertable.html.
 So far, we've taken 11 hours.
+It was a lot of difficulty figuring out how to reconstruct the tables into one CSV.
+Our line to do it is very long and tedious and we had to reference different YouTube videos and online forums to troubleshoot the problems we had.
+We also had a lot of trouble picking the schema and how all the tables were connect.
+We had to rewrite the connections several times during the course of the project as a result of error codes that we would run into when trying to reference another table.